How can I change my address?

 - The student has paid for their Summer I or II coursework in full

 Students must understand that walking in the ceremony does not mean that they have graduated.
-Transcripts will not reflect graduation and a diploma will not be issued until after successful completion of their requirements.
+Transcripts, diplomas, and other pertinent documents will not include graduation date and degree earned until after successful completion of their requirements.

-In addition, September candidates marching in June must be aware that they will not have their honors or awards announced at graduation.
+In addition, September candidates participating(walking) in May’s commencement must be aware that they will not have their honors or awards announced at graduation.
 Honors will be listed on their diplomas or transcripts upon completion.

 When will I receive my diploma?